TACC-Cloud/cc-tapis-v2-actors/hello_world/README.md

 Echo actor
 ==========

-This is a cookiecutter template for a "echo" actor.
+This is a cookiecutter template for a "hello-world" actor.
-We can use the template to create a new echo actor.
+We can use the template to create a new hello-world actor.

     $ cd {{ cookiecutter.project_slug }}